 Twinings Superblends have been crafted with added vitamins and functional ingredients to taste great and help do you good.

 More than 300 years later, passion for tea remains - and so do we.
-We still sell tea from Thomas's shop on the Strand in London, and we still hold the Royal Warrant for tea.
+We still sell tea from Thomas' shop on the Strand in London.
 We take pride in continuing to bring the most exciting new blends to tea lovers around the world.

-From their UK facilities, our Master Blenders work closely with global New Product Development teams to ideate and create the next generation of tea and botanical beverages to delight consumers around the world.
-From this central hub, our teams constantly review the world tea markets, working with suppliers and liaising with the production facility in Poland that manufactures blends for our North American customers to ensure the best quality tea is delivered to our customers.
+From our facilities near London, our Master Blenders work closely with global New Product Development teams to ideate and create the next generation of tea and botanical beverages to delight consumers around the world.
+From this central hub, our teams constantly review the world tea markets, working with suppliers and ultimately with our state-of-the-art manufacturing plant in Poland to ensure the best quality tea is delivered to our customers.